 How the SEE program can help

-The Skills for Education and Employment program can help participants by providing:
+The SEE program can help participants by providing:

-- Obtaining new or improved vocational skills for further study or employment
+- new or improved vocational skills for further study or employment

-- Ability to gain more stable, appropriate, long-term employment
+- pathways to more stable, appropriate, long-term employment

 Referral to the SEE program

 Eligible job seekers are referred to the program by Services Australia and Employment Service Providers including:

 All participant learning outcomes are reported against the Australian Core Skills Framework (ACSF).